 2.2.3.
 Test the anal reflex, an S2-S4 pathway, by using a non-lubricated finger to gently scratch the skin surrounding the anus, and observe for sphincter contraction.

 2.2.4.
-Sphincter tone is assessed during the digital rectal exam (DRE).
+Assess the sphincter tone during the digital rectal exam (DRE).

 2.3.
 External Inspection and Palpation.